A necessary and sufficient condition for convergence in distribution of the quantile process in $L^1(0,1)$: Introduction

 \begin{PropQ} The function $Q:(0,1)\to\mathbb R$ is locally absolutely continuous and satisfies

 \end{PropQ}

 Local absolute continuity of $Q$ is defined to mean that the restriction of $Q$ to each compact subinterval of $(0,1)$ is absolutely continuous.
-The integral in \eqref{eq:Qmoment} is defined in the Lebesgue-Stieltjes sense, wherein $Q$ is used to define a unique Radon measure on $(0,1)$.
+The integral in \eqref{eq:Qmoment} is defined in the Lebesgue--Stieltjes sense, wherein $Q$ is used to define a unique Radon measure on $(0,1)$.
 Requiring the integral in \eqref{eq:Qmoment} to be finite is slightly more restrictive than requiring $Q$ to be square integrable: it is shown in \citet[pp.~64--5]{H73} that if $Q$ satisfies \eqref{eq:Qmoment} then $\smallint_0^1Q(u)^2\,\mathrm{d}u<\infty$, and that if there exists $\delta>0$ such that $\smallint_0^1Q(u)^2[\log(1+\lvert Q(u)\rvert)]^{1+\delta}\,\mathrm{d}u<\infty$ then $Q$ satisfies \eqref{eq:Qmoment}.

-Let $F$ and $F_n$ be the cumulative distribution function (cdf) and empirical cdf corresponding to $Q$ and $Q_n$.
 Prior literature has established a necessary and sufficient condition for the empirical process $\sqrt{n}(F_n-F)$ to converge in distribution in $L^1(\mathbb R)$.
 Specifically, Theorem 2.1 in \cite{BGM99} establishes that $\sqrt{n}(F_n-F)$ converges in distribution in $L^1(\mathbb R)$ if and only if